Auld Reekie Roller Derby: History

-ARRD organise and skate in numerous games and tournaments, both "closed" (for development purposes) and "open" public games.
-ARRD hosted their first public game, entitled "Fishnet Burns Night", at Meadowbank Sports Centre on 24 January 2009 just ten months after their formation, and competed in the London Rollergirls-hosted European tournament "Roll Britannia" in 2009, placing fourth.
+ARRD organizes and skates in numerous games and tournaments, both "closed" (for development purposes) and "open" public games.
+ARRD hosted their first public game, entitled "Fishnet Burns Night", at Meadowbank Sports Centre on 24 January 2009 just ten months after their formation and competed in the London Rollergirls-hosted European tournament "Roll Britannia" in 2009, placing fourth.

-ARRD have an international standing, having travelled to Berlin to take part in the first European Organisational Roller Derby Conference in November 2012, and to Philadelphia, USA, to compete in the East Coast Derby Extravaganza in June 2013.
+ARRD has an international standing, having travelled to Berlin to take part in the first European Organizational Roller Derby Conference in November 2012, and to Philadelphia, USA, to compete in the East Coast Derby Extravaganza in June 2013.
 More recently, in May 2016, ARRD travelled to Eugene, Oregon to take part in the 2016 The Big O tournament, hosted by Emerald City Roller Girls.
 ARRD played teams including Windy City Rollers, Sac City Rollers and Santa Cruz Derby Girls.

-Until its closure in 2017, home games were played at the Meadowbank Stadium, which had capacity for up to 400 spectators.
+Until its closure in 2017, home games were played at the Meadowbank Stadium, which had a capacity for up to 400 spectators.
 Home games are currently played at Dalkeith Community Campus, in Dalkeith, Midlothian.
-The sport of roller derby is still growing in Scotland, with ARRD running a "Protostars" new skaters programme that is open to anyone who wishes to learn how to play or officiate roller derby.
+The sport of roller derby is still growing in Scotland, with ARRD running a "Protostars" new skaters program that is open to anyone who wishes to learn how to play or officiate roller derby.

 Current members of ARRD were selected to represent Team Scotland at both the 2011 Roller Derby World Cup, in Toronto, Canada, the 2014 Roller Derby World Cup in Dallas, Texas, and the 2018 Roller Derby World Cup in Manchester, United Kingdom.

 In October 2018, Auld Reekie announced a rebrand as "Auld Reekie Roller Derby", to better acknowledge the diversity of its membership.